Join ‘I Defend Rights’ to record your stories online

 FORUM-ASIA is partnering in an exciting global project to create a massive audio archive of voices of people all over the world who defend rights.
 In our current era, when rights are under extreme attack in so many countries, it has never been more important to remind people worldwide about why we defend rights.
 The project seeks to record and share the very human stories of all who defend rights.
 To do this, it is are collecting, curating, and disseminating a global archive of the voices of human rights defenders using the Memria.org audio platform.

 This is a project of the Norwegian Human Rights Fund and Memria.org.
 The goal is to demonstrate the wide diversity of people who defend human rights.
-After collecting these recordings, they plan to distribute many of them through creative communications channels.
+After collecting these recordings, they plan to distribute many of them through creative communications channels, such as exhibition, education and campaign.
 They will also make the archive available to all the partners.
-For more information on the project, see www.idefendrights.org
+Once your submission of audio recording is successful, it will be reviewed and published online here, and you can submit it anytime.

 Record your own story